-- Advance your leadership skills with a "Certificate in Employer Brand Leadership," details at www.employerbrandinternational.com
+- Study with Brett - Advance your leadership skills with an online "Certificate in Employer Brand Leadership," details at www.employerbrandinternational.com

 - Have you read Brett's latest book, Employer Branding & the new world@work?